dillonHe/EasyEDA-Documents/Tutorial/Export.md

 ![](images/086_Export_BOM_CSV.png)

+**Notice**：

+-	The exporting CSV file is coded by UTF-8, if it doesn't work for components store, maybe you need to convert its coded format to ANSI.

 ### Exporting Netlist

 EasyEDA can export the netlist for the active schematic (Document) and/or for the whole active project: